 As times have changed, folk music has changed to reflect the times.
 Many of the old labor and protest songs are still sung today, albeit with new verses that were added to reflect the context in which the songs were resurrected.

-In the 1960s, folk music blended with mainstream music, as the Baby Boomers came of age all at once.
+Thus, traditional American folk music started to blend with mainstream recorded pop music, as the Baby Boomers came of age all at once, many of them listening to Harry Smith's Anthology of American Folk Music.
 The music of the folk revival was narrative pop music with a social conscience.
-Since then, community-driven musical forms (punk rock, hip-hop) have evolved.
-Now, in the 21st century, folk music has strong influences from all of these musical movements.
+Since then, community-driven musical forms (punk rock, hip-hop) have evolved from this combination of folk and pop music.
+Now, in the 21st century, American folk music has strong influences from all of these musical movements.

 Since folk music is most adequately defined by the people who make it, it's important not to ignore that qualifiers like "folksinger" or "folky" have come to mean something different than they did 50 years ago.
 Folk artists today are experimentalists who dabble in different genres, integrating various musical influences into their narrative songs.